unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

     ### Adding command parameters

     An additional parameter can be added to the method, which is then assigned with the value of the `CommandParameter` received from the View.
-For instance when using a Button and clicking it, the method will be called with the [`Button.CommandParameter`](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.primitives.buttonbase.commandparameter) value, given that the type of the value matches the method parameter type.
+For instance, when using a Button and clicking it, the method will be called with the [`Button.CommandParameter`](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.primitives.buttonbase.commandparameter) value, given that the type of the value matches the method parameter type.
 Otherwise the command's `CanExecute` will be false thereby disabling the button:

     ```csharp
     public void DoWork(int param)